 During the Festival Weekend the Salt Spring Film Festival Society hosts a Social Justice Bazaar.
 Many local organizations gather to educate the audience of their activities in the social fabric of Salt Spring Island.

-Delicious Organic Local Food to satisfy the appetites of film lovers is prepared by Chef Mark Kilner and the GISS culinary program students, Jana's Bake Shop, and Laughing Daughters Gluten Free Foods.
+Delicious Organic Local Food to satisfy the appetites of film lovers is prepared by several of Salt Spring's favourite food vendors.

 Other Events As well, the Society presents other film nights, events and workshops throughout the year to encourage local filmmakers and to cultivate the appreciation of documentary film on Salt Spring Island.

-Community Support remains the heart of the Festival: around 100 volunteers, numerous individual donors and business community advertisers make the festival possible.
+Community Support remains the heart of the Festival: around 100 volunteers, numerous individual donors and business community sponsors make the festival possible.